 Measles, mumps and rubella (MMR)

 The MMR vaccine protects your child against measles, mumps and rubella (German measles).
-MMR has three separate vaccines in one injection.
-Your child should receive one dose of MMR just after their first birthday and a second dose when they are aged three years and four months old.
+Your child should receive one dose after their first birthday and another when they are aged three years and four months old.
+Anyone aged one to 25 who hasn't had two doses can get the vaccine now.

 Recognising measles, mumps and rubella

 Mumps is caused by a virus.
-Symptoms for most people are:
+Symptoms for most people are painful swollen glands in the side of the face under the ears (the parotid glands).

 Symptoms last up to 10 days.
 The condition can also cause complications.